 Be kind to yourself

 Remember that you’ve got through 100% of your bad days so far, and you will get through this.
 Just because you’re having a bad mental health day, doesn’t mean it will carry on, so just let yourself feel how you need to feel and be gentle and kind with yourself.
+If you have trouble sleeping in hotel beds, check this post about cbd gummies for sleep.

 Hopefully, these tips will help you feel more confident and prepared to manage your own mental health while travelling.
 Remember that mental health is as important as physical health and even if you don’t have a specific mental illness, you still need to be aware of your mental health.